Synnotech-AG/Synnotech.RavenDB/README.md

 }
 ```

-The document store is configured using the `IConfiguration` instance that must already be part of the DI container (this is automatically loaded by ASP.NET Core's host builder).
-Within the configuration, a section called "ravenDb" is searched and deserialized to an instance of `RavenDbSettings`.
-This settings object can be used to configure the Server URL and database name.
+The document store is configured using the `IConfiguration` instance that must already be part of the DI container (it is automatically loaded by ASP.NET Core's host builder).
+Within the configuration, a section called "ravenDb" is searched and deserialized to an instance of `RavenDbSettings` (the section name can be configured with the optional `configurationSectionName` argument of `AddRavenDb`).
+The settings object can be used to configure the Server URLs and database name.

 Thus you can configure the settings to access your Raven database via appsettings.json: